MelihGulum/Tkinter-Projects/README.md

 # Tkinter Projects

 This repository will contain Tkinter projects.
-Therefore, the projects have been done before are gathered here.
-The projects are listed below:
+Therefore, I will add the projects this repo I have done and will do.

+Projects are listed below:

 * KNN DreamCar GUI
 * GUI Dictionary